ChrsPi/Enhancing-Long-term-Re-identification-Robustness-Using-Synthetic-Data-A-Comparative-Analysis/README.md

 Make sure it is added to your python path.

 # Models
+The data as well as the models can be downloaded from Zenodo: https://zenodo.org/records/13856502

 Download the Re-Id models and put them in the respective model folders:
 ```